 Jules van Binsbergen conducts theoretical and empirical research in finance.
 His current work focuses on asset pricing, in particular the relationship between financial markets and the macro economy, and the organization, skill and performance of financial intermediaries.
 Some of his recent research focuses on the influence of financial market anomalies on real economic activity, measuring the skill of mutual fund managers and the term structure of cash flow growth and stock return predictability.
 Professor van Binsbergen’s research has appeared in leading academic journals, such as the American Economic Review, the Journal of Finance, the Journal of Financial Economics and the Journal of Monetary Economics.
 He received his PhD from the Fuqua School of Business at Duke University.
 After obtaining his PhD in 2008, he joined the faculty at Stanford’s Graduate School of Business, where he got tenure in 2014.
 He joined the Wharton School in 2014.

-Jules van Binsbergen, William Diamond, Marco Grotteria (Working), Risk Free Interest Rates (Journal of Financial Economics, Jan 2022), Journal of Financial Economics).
+Jules van Binsbergen, William Diamond, Marco Grotteria (Forthcoming), Risk Free Interest Rates (Journal of Financial Economics, Jan 2022), Journal of Financial Economics).

 Abstract: We examine the importance of cross-sectional asset pricing anomalies (alphas) for the real economy.
 We develop a novel quantitative model of the cross-section of firms that features lumpy investment and informational inefficiencies, while yielding distributions in closed form.
 Our findings indicate that anomalies can cause material real inefficiencies, raising the possibility that agents that help to eliminate them add significant value to the economy.
 The framework reveals that the magnitude of alphas alone is a poor indicator of real implications, and highlights the importance of alpha persistence, the amount of mispriced capital, and the Tobin's q of firms affected.